-Scientists from and working in developing countries who want to maintain long-term connections with ICTP's stimulating research environment take note: the Centre is now accepting applications for its Associateship Scheme programme.
+Scientists working in developing countries who want to maintain long-term connections with ICTP's stimulating research environment take note: the Centre is now accepting applications for its Associateships programme.

-The Associateship Scheme covers travel costs and provides a living allowance for developing-world scientists to visit ICTP several times over a six-year period.
+The Associateships programme covers travel costs and provides a living allowance for developing-world scientists to visit ICTP several times over a six-year period.
 The number and length of those visits depends on the age of the scientist: